srdusr/srdwm/docs/PRIOR_ART.md

 | macOS (`macos_platform.cc`) | Mostly stub | Real Accessibility-permission request and `CGDisplay`-based monitor enumeration.
 Window move/resize were empty TODOs; the "overlay window" decoration idea was never implemented. |
 | Lua config (`lua_manager.cc`) | Partially functional | Scalar config get/set worked. `srd.bind()` stored the key-combo string but not the actual Lua closure - keybindings could never fire. `srd.window.focused()` returned a hardcoded placeholder table with no methods, so the shipped example config's `window:close()` would have errored at runtime. |

-The Rust rewrite fixes these rather than porting them: see `docs/IMPLEMENTATION_STATUS.md` for what's real now, and the module-level doc comments in `crates/x11/src/lib.rs` and `crates/wayland/src/lib.rs` for the specific bugs each backend's replacement corrects.
+This project fixes these rather than porting them: see `docs/IMPLEMENTATION_STATUS.md` for what's real now, and the module-level doc comments in `crates/x11/src/lib.rs` and `crates/wayland/src/lib.rs` for the specific bugs each backend's replacement corrects.